I am a techie. I can't help myself.

 I Decluttered & Organized Apps - This one sounds simple, but I found myself constantly scrolling through 5 different pages of apps that I rarely used.
 Did I really use them?
 If not, then I deleted the app.
 If I did, then I created folders and organized them by how I used them.
 Now, I have easy access to the apps that are valuable and important to me without all the clutter.
 Just this one simplification makes me happy.

-I am happy to say that since I started taking back control of how I use my phone, my usage is down 30%!
+I am happy to say that since I started taking back control of how I use my phone, my usage has been down 30%!
 I didn't say that I was perfect... just getting better!
 I have noticed that I am much more intentional about what I am doing and that I am being present in my life.

 I would love to hear how you are taking back control of your time, energy, and focus.
 What tools do you use to help you drive your goals to completion?